The Dogs is a series of erotic novels, joined by a pair of short story collections, by Christopher Veidt.

 - Monochrome Casting: For the first novel, but justified in that three of the four main cast are from West Virginia, a state where at least a few counties have, at least according to census records, no people of colour at all.

-- In the second novel, Cody's motherly Puerto Rican boss, Gabby, is introduced, and plays a small but vital role in the early part of the book.
-Her presence lessens this trope (somewhat) due to how how small the cast remains.
+- In the second novel, Cody's motherly Puerto Rican boss, Gabby, and her husband, Jomar, are introduced.
+They play a small but vital role in the early part of the book.
+Their presence lessens this trope somewhat, due to how how small the cast remains.

 - Mountain Man: Pappy definitely qualifies, with Bligh following in his footsteps.
 And, in a strange example, Andrew's ancestor, Nicky Lightfoot — unwillingly.